oconnor663/jacko.io/posts/async_three.md

 Arc<Self>`, which is a little funny,[^clone] but apart from that we can do whatever we want with it.
-The simplest option is to build what's effectively an `Arc<Mutex<bool>>`[^atomic] and then set it to `true` when any task needs a wakeup.[^waker_per_task] That's not much different from a `static` flag, but in theory other people's futures could invoke our `Waker` without needing to know the private implementation details of our main loop.
+The simplest option is to build what's effectively an `Arc<Mutex<bool>>`[^atomic] and then set it to `true` when any task needs a wakeup.[^waker_per_task] That's not so different from a `static` flag, but in theory other people's futures can invoke our `Waker` without needing to know the private implementation details of our main loop.
 Here's our glorified `bool`: